 What kind of information is disclosed in a background check?

 - Name of the crime and type: It will include the name of the crime and type of crime such as misdemeanour, felony, sex offender registry check, and more.
 Furthermore, there are a few limitations as per the state and federal regulations to define what type of crimes can be legally reported in a background check report.

 - Disposition: Disposition means the outcome of the matter or crime, such as conviction, pending, or non-conviction.
 As per the Equal Employment Opportunity Commission (EEOC) guidelines, you are not allowed to disclose non-convictions or discriminate against such individuals.

 - Date of the disposition: Lastly, it includes the date of the disposition.
 It is crucial because of time-bound instances.
 For instance, infractions are only disclosed in the report if they are within the last seven years or so.

 Businesses should seek written consent from the candidates before conducting a verification check.
 Furthermore, as professional agencies have litigation databases and indexed criminal records, it is advisable to consult them.
 The point is that generic background verification reports can contain a lot of abstract information, including various abbreviations and terms.
 Therefore, it is essential to select agencies that utilise a user-friendly dashboard and sophisticated workflows to simplify the process.

 Who should businesses subject to background verification?

 Ideally, businesses should conduct a check on all the potential employees.
 It highlights the inaccuracies regarding the candidates’ background, minimising the impact on the company’s reputation and upholding other employees’ safety.
-It is also fitting to conduct a criminal verification check on the individuals who are recipients of promotions or executive positions.
+It is also fitting to conduct a criminal identity check online for the individuals who are recipients of promotions or executive positions.